 Snorkeling Trips – I asked my dive shop Lahaina Divers.
 Two people that work there recommended, Teralani as a great company for small snorkel trips or whale watching.
 They leave out of Kannapali as well.
 Here is the website: www.teralani.net.
 Look for a smaller boat for a better experience.
 The big boats just drop everyone off at once and it’s a cluster mess.

-Molokini Crater is great (if you don’t dive).
+Molokini Crater is great for snorkeling.
 It’s a moon shaped island and unique fish.
 During whale season (Jan – March) you can hear the humpback whales singing under the water and the crescent moon creates an amphitheater sound effect there.
-Often you see sharks (white tip and black tip) if you dive the back wall.
+Often you see sharks (white tip and black tip) if you scuba dive the back wall.

-Turtle Bay/Turtle Point/Mala Ramp – great spots where they see lots of giant turtles.
-I went times and saw over 20 one day.
+Turtle Point/Mala Ramp – great spots where they see lots of giant turtles.
+I went a few times and saw over 20 one day.
 You will see both scuba divers and snorkelers here and generally this is an afternoon snorkel trip.

 Lanai – another great snorkel spot.
 Most trips come with lunch as it’s an hour boat ride each way.
 In whale season, you basically get a whale watching trip as well, as you will see many humpbacks crossing the channel.